TuanNguyenSKKU/coarse-aggregate/README.md

 ## 2. Stereo cameras
   - Chessboard images: the left and right images of the A3 size chessboard for the calibration & rectification process.
-  - Sample 1-5: the original images of the on-site sample captured from a Raspberry Pi stereo camera system.
+  - Sample 1-5: the original images of the on-site sample captured from the inspection system.